johnpaulfernandez/Flickster/README.md

 # Flickster
 **Flickster** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.
+Video trailers can also be played using YoutubePlayerView.

 Time spent: **15** hours spent in total